-Students wishing to apply for admission to the IESP can download a copy of the application on our website.
-Visit https://carleton.ca/indigenous/cisce/iesp/registration/.
+Students wishing to apply for admission to the IESP should contact the CII directly.
+For details and an application form, visit carleton.ca/indigenous/cii/iesp/registration/.

 IESP Student Classification

 IESP students fall under the Special Student designation at Carleton University.
 Special students are those who have not been admitted to a degree program but who are taking degree-credit courses to qualify for admission.